ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/4-SpellsFeatsClassesItems.md

 The [Arcanist Feat](https://www.nexusmods.com/baldursgate3/mods/1087) allows you to gain +1 INT, gain expertise in Arcana, and learn any level 1 spell which can be casted once per short rest.
 Consider how various level 1 spells (such as Shield of Faith) have been rebalanced.
 That's basically a free +2 AC for anyone who would not otherwise have access to the spell, such as an Eldritch Knight.
 Clerics or Monks may want to use it for access to Shillelagh.

 The Improved Poison Equipment mod adds a Poison version of the Elemental Adept feat.
-If you stack two sources of the ability (such as taking the feat while wearing The Poisoner's Robe), poison immunity will be downgraded to poison resistance.
+If you stack two sources of the ability (such as taking the feat while wearing The Poisoner's Robe), enemy poison immunity will be downgraded to poison resistance.
 A Green Dragonborn Circle of Spores Druid who takes the feat and wears the Poisoner's Robe would get the benefits of the feat (reroll 1's, ignore resistance) for their breath weapon, spore attack, and poison damage spells.

 [Essential Feats](https://www.nexusmods.com/baldursgate3/mods/5623) adds a great variety of feats.
 For multiclass melee-caster builds, War Magic allows you to combine casting with weapon swinging.
 Specifically, after casting a spell or cantrip you can make 1 attack as a bonus action.
 This is different from, and does not stack with, Eldritch Knight's similar feature that allows cantrips to be used with multiattack.
 This is especially great for Clerics who otherwise do not get access to extra attack or war priest extra attack, as you can combine a cast and a swing every turn.
 Deadly Alacrity reduces the number needed to roll a crit (stacks with any/other crit chance increase effects) and restores mobility for hits and kills, though Listo removes the +1 stat bonus.
 Alchemist turns anyone into a potion throwing utility character and makes it possible to brew 2 potions instead of 1.
 Various Initiate, Touched, and Adept feats give limited access to the features of other classes such as a fighting maneuvers, eldritch invocations, or metamagic.
 Using these feats is an alternative to Arcanist, and the user gains 2 cantrips and 1 spell of 1st level.
 A great use of these feats is to get Shillelagh as a non-Nature Cleric or Monk, without needing to dip into Druid.
 A Sorcerer or Bard could pick up eldritch blast, another Warlock cantrip, and mage armor.

 Vanilla feats are heavily altered by the **[fill in the name later]** mod.
 These rebalances include altering Great Weapon Master and Sharpshooter.
 You effectively sacrifice getting a proficiency bonus on your attack roll, to instead get a proficiency bonus on your damage roll.
 Other important changes include Tough (which comes with +1 CON) and Durable (which comes with a proficiency bonus scaling damage resistance).
 A Durable + Mageslayer Cleric, Paladin, Barbarian, or Fighter is very formidable and can form an essential anchor and tank for your team!
 Tavern Brawler is significantly less powerful.
+Dual Wielder is altered by **[mod name]**.
+You can make a normal attack with two weapons using your action and bonus action, or you can toggle swinging both weapons with a single action.
+If using both weapons in a single action, you receive a -3 penalty to attack rolls, but this allows you to combine multiattack with dual wielding and compete with the relative power of Great Weapon Master, or using a dueling fighting style and shield.

 [Enweaved](https://www.nexusmods.com/baldursgate3/mods/13310) adds a way to get +2 in INT, WIS, or CHA - but be warned, it comes with wild magic and _wild magic allergy_!
 This can help a caster reach 22 in their casting stat (and get to 24 with Hag's Hair + the relevant Tome) but it will make casting spells, and being around spellcasting, a dangerous gambit.

 [Experimental Alchemy as a Feat](https://www.nexusmods.com/baldursgate3/mods/12446) provides another way to get access to Experimental Alchemy, which potentially causes two potions to be brewed instead of one when using alchemy.
 Note that multiple ExpAlch sources do not stack (eg Wizard + Artificer + this feat would still only produce 2 potions).

-Drunken Master allows players to treat alcohol as emergency health potions and buffs, increasing unarmed damage.
+[Drunken Master]**link** allows players to treat alcohol as emergency health potions and buffs, increasing unarmed damage.

-Dirty Fighting grants players a bonus action attack that, if successful, will knock an opponent "Off Balance" - granting advantage for melee attacks.
+[Dirty Fighting]**link** grants players a bonus action attack that, if successful, will knock an opponent "Off Balance" - granting advantage for melee attacks.
 This is a great choice for sword-and-shield Fighters who otherwise may not use their bonus action very often, as well as melee Rogues who want a reliable setup for Sneak Attack.
 Beware, enemy Fighters and Rogues will be using this when you reach Baldur's Gate!

 As an _optional mod_, [Titan's Grip](https://www.nexusmods.com/baldursgate3/mods/12712) is included in Listonomicon.
-This feat allows dual wielders to ignore normal game restrictions and use two-handed weapons.
+This feat allows dual wielders to ignore normal game restrictions and use two-handed weapons, or combining a two-handed weapon with using a shield.
 It is very unbalanced but provided as an option.

 # New and Changed Classes and Subclasses